 \begin{theorem} Using the notation from above, there is a bijection

 \end{theorem}

 \begin{proof} This follows from an explicit description of morphisms between quotient stacks due to Bruin and Najman \cite[Lemma A.2]{BN22}.
-In particular, the proof of \cite[Lemma 4.1]{BN22} for weighted projective lines works for higher dimensional weighted projective spaces. \end{proof}
+In particular, the proof in the case of weighted projective lines, \cite[Lemma 4.1]{BN22}, works for higher dimensional weighted projective stacks. \end{proof}

-The following proposition is a straightforward generalization of a result of Bruin and Najman \cite[Lemma 4.5]{BN22} for weighted projective lines to more general weighted projective spaces.